COVID-19 VACCINE ACCESS

 Not all primary arrangements are being publicly reported in a timely fashion.
 Those that are reported, often lack basic information such as the total number of vaccines being provided and their prices.
 The related terms and conditions (such as timelines for delivery, liability arrangements, flexibility to re-sell) are also often unavailable.
 This lack of transparency makes it challenging to draw firm conclusions about global access to COVID-19 vaccines.

 Where pricing information is available, there are substantial variations in pricing both within and among vaccine candidates.
 There have been questions raised about the fairness of such variations.
 For example, the AstraZeneca vaccine is priced higher in Uganda (7 USD) and South Africa (5.25 USD), in comparison to the European Union (3.50 USD).
-Similarly, there have been conflicting reports that Brazil is paying either an estimated 1.95 USD/dose or closer to 10 USD/dose for Sinovac, whereas Ukraine is paying an estimated 18 USD/dose.
+Similarly, there have been conflicting reports that Brazil is paying either an estimated 10 USD/dose for Sinovac, whereas Ukraine is paying an estimated 18 USD/dose.

 There is rarely information on how the total price and/or price per dose were arrived at, or on what is included in the reported values, making it impossible to determine at this time to what extent these variations are due to true differences in price versus differences in how the total price and/or price per dose has been calculated and reported.
 For example, it is possible that some countries have included shipping and handling costs or investments in manufacturing in their reported total prices and others have not.
 Many of the available price estimates were reported secondhand by government officials, and the underlying contracts have not been made available to the public.

-As of September 29, 2021, seventy-seven vaccines are in late-stage (Phase 2 or 3) development and another twenty-nine are in post registration phase.
-We have found publicly reported purchase agreements for twenty-seven of these.
-A total of over 16 billion doses of these vaccines have been reserved through finalised agreements.
+As of January 12, 2022, eighty-four vaccines are in late-stage (Phase 2 or 3) development and another thirty-three are in post registration phase.
+We have found publicly reported purchase agreements for twenty-eight of these.
+A total of nearly 17 billion doses of these vaccines have been reserved through finalised agreements.

-Among these 27, Pfizer/BioNTech has publicly committed to supply the greatest number of doses – at over 4.7 billion doses, (followed by AstraZeneca at approximately 3.4 billion doses).
-The majority of doses from Pfizer/BioNTech (80%) and Moderna (64%) have been reserved by high income countries, but no bilateral agreements have been reported with low-income countries.
+Among these 28, Pfizer/BioNTech has publicly committed to supply the greatest number of doses – at over 5.1 billion doses, (followed by AstraZeneca at approximately 3.6 billion doses).
+The majority of doses from Pfizer/BioNTech (83%) and Moderna (73%) have been reserved by high income countries, but no bilateral agreements have been reported with low-income countries.
 In comparison, AstraZeneca/Oxford, Johnson & Johnson and Novavax have a greater distribution among LMICs.
-Vaccines developed in middle income countries (China, India and Russia) are predominantly reserved by the developer country or other middle income countries.
+Vaccines developed in middle income countries (China, Cuba, India and Russia) are predominantly reserved by the developer country or other middle income countries.
 Low-income countries have bilaterally reserved very small amounts of any of these vaccine candidates.